Managing the regional risks of climate extremes and disasters: learning from the IPCC Special Report

 WHAT HAPPENED AS A RESULT OF THE REPORT’S FINDINGS?

-The regional event series is made up of seven events, with each event, covering a range of topics, including:
+The regional event series was made up of seven events, with each event covering a range of topics.
+These included:

 - Extremes, exposure and vulnerability in the context of the Special Report (SREX)